GAumala/blog/static/posts/2018-09-12-creating-an-http-api-with-scotty-and-beam.md

     respondWithLikesCount likesCount
 ```

-First a `LikeInfo` value is built from the request. `getNewLikeInfoFromRequest`
+First, a `LikeInfo` value is built from the request. `getNewLikeInfoFromRequest`
 is an action that attempts to read all the necessary data from a request, and it
 can either return an error, or the correct data.
-Then I use this helper function
+Then, I use this helper function
 `whenValid` that calls the passed lambda function with valid data when `likeInfo`
-has a `Right` constructor otherwise it sends the HTTP response with the
+has a `Right` constructor.
+Otherwise it sends the HTTP response with the
 `APIError`'s bad status code.
 When the request data is valid,
 `incrementLikesCount` is invoked and an HTTP response with plain text
 containing the updated likes count is sent back to the client.